 This is great!
 I have always used a notebook.
 Even more, I still use an agenda.
-A leather one which requires me to buy pages every year.
+They’re both essential to my success in getting things done.
 My friends make fun of me when I pull out my notebook and agenda and they pull out their smart phones: I could care less.
 I have always used notebooks, always will!
 Whether it’s to write down ideas, designs, goals, or a grocery list, there’s nothing like getting what’s in your brain on paper.
-It’s therapeutic!
-I buy good ones when they’re on sale and as such always have several of them sitting on my shelf, waiting for ink to bring life to their pages.
-Speaking of which….off I go to sketch out some jewellery designs….

 Originally posted on The Story's Story: